aws-samples/amazon-location-samples/maplibre-js-react-iot-asset-tracking/README.md

 To avoid incurring future charges, delete the resources used in this tutorial.
 Here is a checklist to help:

-- AWS IoT Thing, its certificates and policies, and IoT Rule
 - Amplify Project by running `amplify delete` in the project's root directory
+- AWS IoT Certificate and any leftover resources

 ## Troubleshooting